Diseases & Conditions

 - Condition your muscles with a regular program of exercise.
 Ask your doctor about exercise programs for people of your age and activity level.

-- Warm up before any exercise session or sports activity, including practice.
-A good warm up prepares your body for more intense activity.
-It gets your blood flowing, raises your muscle temperature, and increases your breathing rate.
-Warming up gives your body time to adjust to the demands of exercise.
-It increases your range of motion and reduces stiffness.
+- Warm up before any exercise session or sports activity, including practices.
+A good warm-up prepares your body for more intense activity.
+It gets your blood flowing, raises your muscle temperature, increases your breathing rate, increases your range of motion, and reduces stiffness.

-- Wear or use appropriate protective gear for your sport.
+- Wear or use appropriate protective gear for your sport or activity.

-- Take time to cool down after exercise.
+- Take time to cool down after exercise, a sporting event, or practice.
 Instead of performing a large number of rapid stretches, stretch slowly and gradually, holding each stretch to give your muscle time to respond and lengthen.
-You can find examples of stretching exercises in the Related Media section of this article or ask your doctor or coach for help in developing a routine.
+You can find examples of hip stretching exercises here, or ask your doctor or coach for help in developing a routine.

-- Take the time needed to let your muscle heal before you return to sports.
-Wait until your muscle strength and flexibility return to preinjury levels.
+- Take the time needed to let your muscle heal before you return to sports or other physical activity.
+Wait until both your muscle strength and flexibility return to pre-injury levels.

 Last Reviewed